Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

 ## Actual KQL hunting

-**What it is:** The query language used to search through everything sitting in Log Analytics — similar in spirit to SQL, but purpose-built for fast searching across huge volumes of time-stamped log data.
+**What it is:** The query language used to search through everything sitting in Log Analytics ...similar in spirit to SQL, but purpose-built for fast searching across huge volumes of time-stamped log data.

 **Where it stands:** The only query run tonight (`Heartbeat | take 10`) was a connectivity check, not real threat hunting.